imonroe/imonroe/README.md

 ### Hi there 👋

+# I'm Ian Monroe.

+I live in Colorado, and I do web programming work.

+📫 How to reach me: [ianmonroe.com](https://www.ianmonroe.com)

 <!--
 **imonroe/imonroe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.